thboss/Discord-Bot-5v5/README.md

       * Add map icon (.png) to `assets/maps/icons/` and rename it like `Dust II-de_dust`.
       * Apply the new database migrations by running `python3 migrate.py up`.

-2. You can rename channels.
+2. You can rename roles and channels that bot create it.

 ## Commands